MicrosoftDocs/win32/desktop-src/winmessenger/im-msgrconstants.md

 ---
 title: MSGRConstants enumeration
 description: Do not use.
-The following are constants used for error and success returns of methods and properties of the Windows Messenger APIs. ms.assetid: '89e842d5-592b-4a75-a891-96261845e760'
+The following are constants used for error and success returns of methods and properties of the Windows Messenger APIs. ms.assetid: 89e842d5-592b-4a75-a891-96261845e760
-keywords: ["MSGRConstants enumeration Windows Messenger", "LockError enumeration Windows Messenger"]
+keywords:
+- MSGRConstants enumeration Windows Messenger
+- LockError enumeration Windows Messenger
 topic_type:
 - apiref
 api_name: